codoworks/go-boilerplate/README.md

 <details>
 <summary><b>Models</b></summary>

-Models can sometimes be a complex aspect of any application, in this section you'll find a breakdown on how you can compose your models or database entities.
+Models can sometimes be a complex aspect of any application.
+In this section, you'll find a rundown on how you can compose your models or database entities.

 #### Model Structure

-The first thing you'd want to do is to create a struct that matches your database schema, almost all models should embed the `ModelBase` struct that provides the `ID`, `CreatedAt` and `UpdatedAt` properties, excepts can be things like a many to many table where you only need to store 2 identifiers.
-To learn more about model declarations you can refer to [Gorm](https://gorm.io) official comprehensive documentation.
+The first thing is to create a struct that matches your database schema.
+Almost all models should embed the `ModelBase` struct that provides the `ID`, `CreatedAt` and `UpdatedAt` properties.
+Exceptions may include a many-to-many table where you only need to store 2 identifiers.
+To learn more about model declarations, you can refer to [Gorm](https://gorm.io)'s official comprehensive documentation.

-Here's a Cat model that should correspond to a Cats table in a database, and contains 5 properties, `ID`, `CreatedAt`, `UpdatedAt`, `Name` and `Type`
+Here's a Cat model that should correspond to a Cats table that contains 5 properties i.e. `ID`, `CreatedAt`, `UpdatedAt`, `Name` and `Type` in a database.

 ```Go
 type Cat struct {